Asia-Pacific Economic Cooperation: History

+The organization was initially an Australian initiative intended to secure greater Japanese engagement in the region, but it quickly evolved into a forum for broader economic cooperation.
+Its early years were characterized by a dynamic tension between members favoring a structured trade agreement and those, like the United States, who preferred a looser, more consultative approach.

-During the 1994 meeting in Bogor in Indonesia, APEC leaders adopted the Bogor Goals, which aimed for free and open trade and investment in the Asia-Pacific by 2010 for industrialised economies and by 2020 for developing economies.
-In 1995, APEC established a business advisory body named the APEC Business Advisory Council (ABAC), composed of three business executives from each member-country.
+During the 1994 meeting in Bogor, Indonesia, APEC leaders adopted the Bogor Goals, which aimed for free and open trade and investment in the Asia-Pacific by 2010 for industrialised economies and by 2020 for developing economies.
+During the November 1995 Ministerial Meeting in Osaka, Japan, a business advisory body named the APEC Business Advisory Council (ABAC) composed of three business executives from each member-country was agreed to be established in 1996.